How do you fold a handcart?

 Have you been fiddling for half an hour without success?
 No worries!

-In this article we explain exactly how to fold a handcart.
-It's simpler than you think and just takes a little practice.
+In this article we explain exactly how to do one handcart must fold.
+It's simpler than you think and just takes some practice.

 Insiders tip: with the simpler models such as the Beachtrekker it is a matter of removing the bars and folding the sides.
-The other type of handcart usually has a harmonica system.
-You fold it just like a cot by pulling the bottom up on a loop, so the sides move towards each other and… you're done!
+The other kind wagon usually has a harmonica system.
+You fold it just like a crib by pulling the bottom up on a loop, so the sides move towards each other and... you're done!

 Still not quite working?
 Read on for a detailed explanation.